top of page

 not sound like a lot, but it takes time to break it down, learn, review and get

-performance-ready, especially practicing only once a week.
+performance-ready, especially practicing only a couple of times a week.

 HOW MUCH DOES IT COST?